TYHT Shines, CATB Moves Ahead, ATRA Hits New High, CBAY Is Turning Heads

-BEIJING (dpa-AFX) - The following are some of the stocks that lost the largest percentage in price today in the pharma/biotech sector.
+BEIJING (dpa-AFX) - The following are some of the stocks that gained the largest percentage in price today in the pharma/biotech sector.

 1. Shineco Inc. (TYHT)

-Note: Correction: In an earlier version of the article, it was wrongly stated as 'stocks that lost the largest percentage' instead of 'stocks that gained the largest percentage'.